 - Looking carefully at the scope and sequence to see how I can carve out more time to teach certain units--it's difficult to fit it all in, and I'd like to look at how we might do a better job with this.

-Test seasons is a good time to analyze your teaching/learning program--it's a time to think deeply about the assessments you give, the way you analyze, and the program structure and focus.
+Test season is a good time to analyze your teaching/learning program--it's a time to think deeply about the assessments you give, the way you analyze, and the program structure and focus.
 As the world continues to evolve so must our teaching and learning in order to do a good job.
 Onward.